-CO2Compass®: CO2 Corrosion Modeling, Prediction, Assessment & Solutions
+CO2Compass®: CO2 Corrosion Modeling, Prediction, Assessment and Solutions

-CO2Compass is the next generation of CO2 corrosion modeling software.
+CO2Compass is the next generation of CO2 corrosion modeling and CO2 corrosion Prediction software.
 Unique features of CO2Compass not found in any other commercially available CO2 modeling software are as follows:

 1. Performance Guarantee